Shalu-yadav-0474/Abira-Securities_MutualFund_Insights/README.md

 ## Insights Deep-Dive
 ### Category Analysis
 ####
-•	Equity Dominance: Equity accounts for 37% (308 schemes) of all mutual fund schemes, making it the largest category with the highest returns.
+- Equity Dominance: Equity accounts for 37% (308 schemes) of all mutual fund schemes, making it the largest category with the highest returns.
 Sectoral/Thematic funds dominate within Equity.
-•	Solution-Oriented Funds: Comprising only 3% (28 schemes), these funds have the lowest average ratings and focus exclusively on retirement products, signalling a niche but underperforming segment.
+- Solution-Oriented Funds: Comprising only 3% (28 schemes), these funds have the lowest average ratings and focus exclusively on retirement products, signalling a niche but underperforming segment.
-•	Category Trends:
+- Category Trends:
 1. Hybrid funds have the highest count (116) of 3-star ratings, with Aggressive Hybrid funds leading this category.
 2. Debt funds are predominantly liquid mutual funds.
-3. "Other" category funds are primarily Fund of Funds (FOFs) – Domestic
+3. "Other" category funds are primarily funds of funds (FOFs) – domestic.

 ### AMC Analysis
 ####
-•	There is total 39 Amcs’  having 814 schemes
+-	There is total 39 Amcs’  having 814 schemes
-•	Top Performers: Quant mutual fund has highest average rating of 4.5 and Whiteoak mutual fund has lowest mutual fund rating of 1.55
+-	Top Performers: Quant mutual fund has highest average rating of 4.5 and Whiteoak mutual fund has lowest mutual fund rating of 1.55
-•	Market Leaders: ICICI Prudential mutual fund, Aditya Birla Sun Life Mutual Fund, SBI Mutual Fund are top Amc’s having highest numbers of schemes
+-	Market Leaders: ICICI Prudential mutual fund, Aditya Birla Sun Life Mutual Fund, SBI Mutual Fund are top Amc’s having highest numbers of schemes
-•	ICICI Prudential mutual fund has highest fund size across amcs’ and highest number of schemes.
+-	ICICI Prudential mutual fund has highest fund size across amcs’ and highest number of schemes.

 ### Fund Manager analysis
 ####
-•	Top Fund Managers:
+-	Top Fund Managers:
-o	Vishal Mishra, Niket Shah, and Sanjeev Sharma lead in 5-year returns. o	Rahul Goswami (ICICI Prudential Mutual Fund) manages the largest fund size of ₹16,998 crore with a 5-star rating.
+-	Vishal Mishra, Niket Shah, and Sanjeev Sharma lead in 5-year returns.
+-	Rahul Goswami (ICICI Prudential Mutual Fund) manages the largest fund size of ₹16,998 crore with a 5-star rating.
-•	Fund managers with the highest returns by category include:
+-	Fund managers with the highest returns by category include:
-	Equity: Vaibhav Dusad.
+-	Equity: Vaibhav Dusad.
-	Hybrid: Vasav Sahgal.
+-	Hybrid: Vasav Sahgal.
-	Solution-Oriented: Srinivasan Ramamurthy.
+-	Solution-Oriented: Srinivasan Ramamurthy.
-	Other Funds: Devender Singhal.
+-	Other Funds: Devender Singhal.

 ### Returns Analysis
 ####
-•	Debt has highest average return in 1 year compare to others category which is 5.55%
+-	Debt has highest average return in 1 year compare to others category which is 5.55%
-•	Equity has highest average return in 3 years compare to others category which is 29.74%
+-	Equity has highest average return in 3 years compare to others category which is 29.74%
-•	Equity has highest average return in 5 years compare to others category which is 12.07%
+-	Equity has highest average return in 5 years compare to others category which is 12.07%

 ### Risk Analysis
 ####
-•	More than half of the total scheme i.e., 418 are measured as high risk as risk level is 6
+-	More than half of the total scheme i.e., 418 are measured as high risk as risk level is 6
-•	Performance Metrics:
+-	Performance Metrics:
 Beta:-
 •	Thera are 16 mutual funds having beta 1 out of 10 are index category funds
 •	Jaiprakash Toshniwal, Kayzad Eghlim are fund mangers manged funds having beta 1